 Summary

-Xcode helps you avoid potential disruptions that may hamper your iOS app development experience.
+Xcode helps you avoid potential disruptions that may hamper your iOS development experience.
 You can quickly get into the flow and experience what a typical user would see.
 Xcode enables app developers to test apps for the iOS ecosystem right from their Mac computers, free of cost.